 “Do not have sexual relations with a man as one does with a woman; that is detestable.”
 (Leviticus 18:22 NIV)

 There are some who may claim that they were born with homosexual tendencies.
 And of course, we have those who claim that they were born in the wrong bodies, and thus trying to change their gender.
 But does this make it right?
 Didn’t Jesus say: “Have you not read that He who made them at the beginning ‘made them male and female,’ “and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?”
-(Matthew 19:4-5 NKJV) So, just because one feels they were born a certain way doesn’t give them a license to keep indulging in it.
-For God’s word says: “For all have sinned, and come short of the glory of God” (Romans 3:23 KJV) So, we were all born sinners with desires and feeling that are contrary to what is right and good.
+(Matthew 19:4-5 NKJV) So, just because a person feels they were born a certain way doesn’t give them a license to keep indulging in it.
+For God’s word says: “For all have sinned, and come short of the glory of God” (Romans 3:23 KJV) Therefore, we were all born sinners with desires and feeling that are contrary to what is right and good.

 So then, are you willing to give up what you’re bound to?
 I ask this because God’s word says that there are some who will not come to the light because they don’t want to change.
-For we read: “And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
-For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
-But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.”
-(John 3:19-21 KJV)
+For we read: “And this is the judgment, that the Light has come into the world, and people loved the darkness rather than the Light; for their deeds were evil.
+"For everyone who does evil hates the Light, and does not come to the Light, so that his deeds will not be exposed.
+"But the one who practices the truth comes to the Light, so that his deeds will be revealed as having been performed in God.”
+(John 3:19-21 NASB20)

 “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; Because that which may be known of God is manifest in them; for God hath shewed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse” (Romans 1:18-20 KJV)

 According to that passage above, we see that there are those who suppress the truth by their wickedness.
 This they do even though the truth is reveled to them by God.
 For in Deuteronomy 22:5 we read: “A woman shall not wear a man’s clothing, nor shall a man put on a woman’s clothing; for whoever does these things is an abomination to the LORD your God.”
 (Deuteronomy 22:5 NASB20) So, don’t we see this happening in our culture today?
-Don’t they know that God views this as something disgusting.
+And don’t they know that God views this as something disgusting?
 Also, we read: “Likewise also the men, leaving the natural use of the woman, burned in their lust for one another, men with men committing what is shameful, and receiving in themselves the penalty of their error which was due.”
-(Romans 1:27 NKJV) Now, please notice that it says there is a penalty for this sinful act of homosexuality.
-And what is that recompense that they received because of their error?
+(Romans 1:27 NKJV)

+Now, please notice that it says there is a penalty for this sinful act of homosexuality.
+And what could be that recompense that they received because of their error?
 Well, just visit the Center for Disease Control (CDC) to see that the majority of HIV carriers are homosexual men.

-Yes, I do believe that HIV is a part of God’s wrath that’s revealed from heaven against this shameful act.
+So, I personally believe that HIV is a part of God’s wrath that’s revealed from heaven against this shameful act.
 So, for all you LGBTQ+ and more, please repent of your sin and turn your heart to God.
 And do this not only for your own good, but for the good of others as well.
 And let’s remember that even though you may escape the HIV in this life, you can’t escape the judgment of God that’s appointed after death.
-For we read: “And as it is appointed unto men once to die, but after this the judgment” (Hebrews 9:27 KJV) And according to God’s word, those who are living this lifestyle of sin will not: “inherit the Kingdom of God” if they refuse to repent.
-(1 Corinthians 6:9-10 KJV)
+For we read: “And as it is appointed unto men once to die, but after this the judgment” (Hebrews 9:27 KJV) And according to God’s word, those who are living this lifestyle of sin will not: “inherit the Kingdom of God” if they refuse to repent. (see passage below)

 Now, as mentioned above, the LGBTQ+ lifestyle is a sin that can keep a person from entering into the kingdom of Heaven.
 Thus, it could separate you from God and send you into the “lake of fire.”
 This is true people, for we read: “And whosoever was not found written in the book of life was cast into the lake of fire.”
 (Revelation 20:15 KJV) So let’s take heed to the warnings of God’s word which says: “Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.”
 (1 Corinthians 6:9-10 ESV)